dong-qian/cookie-bus/README.md

 ✅ One Click

+✅ Import cookies from any domain

+✅ Custom cookies to import

-✅ Import all cookies
+✅ Delete all cookies

-✅ Import individual or multiple specific cookies
+✅ List all cookies

 ✅ Multiple profiles support